Visiting Brunei for a short or long layover and need tips on what to do? You’ve come to the right place!

 Best Things To Do During Your Layover in Brunei

 If you’re keen on exploring these sites on your own, go for it!
-Otherwise, book this half-day city tour or city tour and water village tour where you can see the best places to visit in Bandar Seri Begawan.
+Otherwise, book this half-day city tour where you can see the best places to visit in Bandar Seri Begawan.

 Don’t forget to have travel insurance since you never know what may happen on your trip!